Skip to content

 $ openssl x509 -inform DER -in clientcert.crt -out kafka_cert.pem -outform PEM

-Exporting your key from the Java keystore takes a couple of additional steps.
+Exporting a key from the Java keystore requires a different set of commands.

 1. Use keytool to create a new PKCS12 store: